kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/authentifications/README.md

               secret: "{{ Your secret here }}"
 ```

-This secret must be the same on all your webservers instances and will be used to encode the JWT cookie of Kestra.
+This secret must be the same on all your webserver instances and will be used to encode the JWT cookie of Kestra.